LifeOf-py/Semantic-Book-Recommender/README.md

 ## Features

 - **Semantic Search:** Matches your query to relevant book descriptions using OpenAI embeddings + Chroma vector store.
-- **Emotion-Based Filtering:** Classifies books into 5 emotions - joy, sadness, anger, fear, surprise - using a fine-tuned HuggingFace DistilRoberta model.
+- **Emotion-Based Filtering:** Classifies books into 5 emotions - joy, sadness, anger, fear, surprise - using a fine-tuned HuggingFace DistilRoBERTa model.
 - **Genre Filtering:** Pick from 20+ genres to narrow your recommendations.
 - **Interactive UI:** Built with Gradio and deployed on HuggingFace Spaces.